Take Shelter: Release

 Take Shelter premiered in January 2011 at the Sundance Film Festival, and Sony Pictures Classics acquired rights to distribute the film in North America, Latin America, Australia, and New Zealand.
 The film also screened in May 2011 at the Cannes Film Festival, where it won the 50th Critics' Week Grand Prix.
 It also received the Fipresci award from the International Federation of Film Critics, sharing it with Le Havre and The Minister.
 In September 2011, Take Shelter was shown at the 37th Deauville American Film Festival, where it beat 13 other contenders to win the festival's grand prize.
-Later in September, Take Shelter was shown at the 2011 Toronto International Film Festival and at the 7th Zurich Film Festival, where it was awarded as the best International Feature Film.
+Later in September, Take Shelter was shown at the 2011 Toronto International Film Festival and at the 7th Zurich Film Festival, where it was named Best International Feature Film.

 The film had a limited release in New York and Los Angeles on September 30, 2011.

 Reception

-Critical response

 Take Shelter received critical acclaim.
 It has a rating of 92% on Rotten Tomatoes, based on 168 reviews, with an average score of 8/10.
 The consensus states "Michael Shannon gives a powerhouse performance and the purposefully subtle filmmaking creates a perfect blend of drama, terror, and dread."
 The film also has a score of 85 out of 100 on Metacritic, based on 34 reviews, indicating "universal acclaim".

 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and praised Shannon's performance, writing, "It is the gift of actor Michael Shannon as Curtis LaForche that while appearing to be a stable husband and father with a good job in construction, he also can evoke by his eyes and manner a deep unease."
 He also wrote, "Here is a frightening thriller based not on special effects gimmicks but on a dread that seems quietly spreading in the land: that the good days are ending, and climate changes or other sinister forces will sweep away our safety."